mavroudisv/Crux/README.md

-#Crux: Privacy-preserving Statistics for Tor
+#Crux in a nutshell

-Crux is a complete system enabling end-users to submit queries for statistics on private data, collected as a stream from the TOR network.
+Crux is a complete system enabling end-users to submit queries for statistics on private data.
+It is designed with Tor in mind, but it can be easily extended to work with other systems too.

 The system currently supports:
 * Median
 * Mean
 * Variance

-it can be further extended for the computation of other statistics.
+and other statistics can be added if needed.

 ## Usage